 The Company has unutilised revolving credit facility amounting to SGD5,000,000.
-Interest is payable at certain margin above SIBOR per annum.
+Interest is payable at certain margin and credit adjustment spread above SORA per annum.
 The tenure is subject to an annual review at the bank's discretion.

 (b) Subsidiaries